augvstTTY/augvstTTY/README.md

 # Welcome to the garage 👋🏻

-### 💡 Curiosity keeps me moving
+### Curiosity built this place

-I’m a Mechatronics engineering student and a Computer Science graduate.
+I’m a Mechatronics Engineering student and Computer Science graduate —
-Exploring how code, mechanics, and motion come alive together.
+always exploring how code, motion, and design can move in harmony.

 ---

-### 🏁 I build.
-I fail.
-I learn.
-I refine.
+### Build.
+Learn.
+Refine.
+Repeat.

-Drawn to the precision of Formula 1 and biomedical tech —
+Fascinated by the precision of Formula 1 and the purpose of biomedical tech —
-both chasing perfection through micrometers and milliseconds.
+both remind me that progress lives in the details.

 > “I haven’t failed.
 I’ve just found 10,000 ways that don’t work.”
 > **— Thomas A. Edison**

----

 ![Snake animation dark](https://raw.githubusercontent.com/augvstTTY/augvstTTY/main/github-snake-dark.svg)